top1944/duckuments/docs/atoms_85_fall2017_projects/18_explicit-coord/final-report.md

 2. Success rate

-Our goal is to make the Duckiebots cross an intersection efficiently, therefore the performance metrics follow naturally.
+Our goal is to work out a procedure so that the Duckiebots cross an intersection efficiently, therefore the performance metrics follow naturally.
-The clearing time should not exceed one minute and the success rate should be higher than 70% in all intersection configurations (1,2,3 vehicles, with or without a traffic light)
+The clearing time should not exceed one minute and the success rate should be higher than 70% in all intersection configurations (1, 2, 3 vehicles, with or without a traffic light).

 ## Contribution / Added functionality {#explicit-coord-final-contribution}